How to build a strong content value chain

 Content either builds or loses value in different phases of its lifecycle.
 Various stakeholders will make decisions in each phase that will influence the content’s quality, timeliness, and value.

+Enterprises should recognize the diverse range of decisions being made in each phase so they can evaluate how well those decisions are supported by the tools that teams use.
 How stakeholders make decisions will depend on the phase of the content’s development.
 Notably, only in the early phases do individuals work alone.
 It’s more common for individuals to coordinate activities with others or coordinate their work with a group-decided process.

 PhaseDecision approach